bhartiy/learnsellacious/pages/05.how-to/52.how-to-remove-sample-data/default.md

 **5.Remove Menu -** To remove menu from the joomla admin, go to the menus >> all menu items and select menu you want to remove and trash.
 Repeat the same steps that we have done in modules.
 ![](menu.png)

-Like wise you can remove any pre-existing data transaction, order, shop rules, coupons etc.
+Like wise you can remove any pre-existing data i.e. transaction, order, shop rules, coupons etc.